 Physical Synergy offers a range of physical activities to help restore patient’s physical strength, endurance, flexibility, balance, and stability.
 The doctors will often have the patient work with one of our educated trainers on our rehabilitation floor before or after receiving chiropractic treatment.
 This helps to educate our patients on proper movement patterns that are essential for pain relief and injury prevention.
 Specific exercises are incorporated into each patient’s unique treatment plan and are encouraged to be performed both in and out of the office.

 Therapeutic exercise programs may include:

-Endurance exercises, also called aerobic exercise, which increases your breathing and heart rate to keep your heart, lungs, and circulatory system healthy allowing for improvements in your overall fitness.
+- Endurance exercises, also called aerobic exercise, which increases your breathing and heart rate to keep your heart, lungs, and circulatory system healthy allowing for improvements in overall fitness.

-Balance and coordination exercises are used to improve the ability to control and stabilize your body, which will help prevent falls and improve proprioception (the ability to know where you are in space).
+- Balance & coordination exercises are used to improve the ability to control and stabilize your body, which will help prevent falls and improve proprioception (the ability to know where you are in space).

 Neuromuscular Reeducation Therapy

 The American Medical Association defines neuromuscular reeducation as the use of therapeutic exercise techniques to improve impaired movement, balance, coordination, kinesthetic sense, and proprioception (sense of one’s location in space).
 Two key approaches for neuromuscular reeducation therapy are proprioceptive neuromuscular facilitation (PNF) and muscle energy techniques (MET).
 Both of these approaches help to incorporate the brain and nervous system into muscular rehab, which allows for more efficient communication and function throughout the body as a whole.